danielwessel/danielwessel.github.io/_pages/about.md

 In the academic year 2023/24 I will be fellow at the Alfried Krupp Institute for Advanced Study, aiming to reignite research on Gentzen's *Nachlass*.-->

-Reach out to me through wessel@math.lmu.
+Feel free to get in touch: wessel@math.lmu.de

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.